 Complications from E. coli infections generally occur around the eighth day after the patient gets diarrhea, but it can happen much sooner.
 Anyone with severe gastrointestinal illness accompanied by watery or bloody diarrhea, especially children, the elderly, and those with compromised immune systems should get immediate medical attention.

 You can click here now if you want a free consultation.
-Talk with Fred or another lawyer at our law firm and get information about a lawsuit and other actions that can be taken to make sure this does not happen to another family.
+Talk with Eric Hageman and the other lawyers at our law firm and get information about a lawsuit and other actions that can be taken to make sure this does not happen to another family.

 1. Jörres, Achim, Management of Acute Kidney Problems, Springer, p.
 201 (2009).